Little Rope: Background and recording

-The idea of another Sleater-Kinney album was initially "up in the air", as an introduction video of their previous album Path of Wellness (2021) resulted in a vague answer as to whether the duo would ever record another album.
+The idea of another Sleater-Kinney album was initially "up in the air", as an introduction video of their previous album, Path of Wellness (2021), resulted in a vague answer as to whether the duo would ever record another album.
 However, after the release of their tenth studio album they turned to John Congleton to produce their next record.
 They had planned to work with Congleton "for a long time" but had to wait for "the stars" to align.
 Recording took place at Flora Recording & Playback in Portland, Oregon.

 Half of the record had been written prior to Brownstein's mother's death, with the remaining tracks "approached with grief hanging heavy".
 As a result, Little Rope deals with topics including "global crisis and personal tragedy".
 Described as "one of the finest, most delicately layered" within their discography, the record is enriched through "complex, ambitious instrumentation".

 Release

 The duo announced the album on October 3, 2023, alongside the release of the single "Hell", a "moody and eerie" track with an "explosive chorus" that was billed "pure Sleater-Kinney".

-On September 3, 2024, it was announced that a deluxe version of the album would be released on October 4.
-The song “Here Today” was released on the same day.
-Two more songs, entitled “This Time” and “Nothing to Lose” were announced to be released on the deluxe album.
+On September 3, 2024, it was announced that a deluxe version of the album was planned for release on October 4, including outtakes, live recordings, and the previously-released Frayed Rope Sessions.
+“Here Today” and "This Time," both outtakes from Little Rope, were released as singles.
+The deluxe edition was released on November 1, a month after the planned release date.